-• Crew access to SR 520.
-Crews may access the SR 520 roadway for construction from Foster Island, the WSDOT Peninsula, and construction on- and off-ramps via lane closures or following traffic shifts to create work zones.

-- Access from arterial streets.
+- Crew access to SR 520.
+Crews may access the SR 520 roadway for construction from Foster Island, the WSDOT Peninsula, and construction on- and off-ramps via lane closures or following traffic shifts to create work zones. - Access from arterial streets.
 Local arterial streets, identified on the Haul Routes graphic in Section 3.5, will be used for access to construction sites.
-These arterials will be both used to move project personnel to and from the project site and used to haul equipment and materials from the staging yards to the project site. - Staging areas.
-Several project staging areas are located within WSDOT-owned rights of way adjacent to the Project limits.
-The exact use of each of these areas will be best defined as major construction commences.
-The staging areas include: - The former Museum of History and Industry (MOHAI) area adjacent to East Montlake Park - The Montlake Interchange including a portion of the Montlake Market site, and the areas adjacent to the eastbound onramp from Montlake Boulevard to SR 520 - Two areas on the WSDOT Peninsula - An area in Eastlake under Interstate 5 near Fuhrman Avenue East primarily will be used to park personal vehicles and transport personnel to and from the project site
+These arterials will be both used to move project personnel to and from the project site and haul equipment and materials from the staging yards to the project site. - Staging areas.
+Several project staging areas are located within WSDOT-owned right of way adjacent to the Project limits.
+The staging areas include: - The former Museum of History and Industry (MOHAI) area adjacent to East Montlake Park, used for water treatment and material storage. - The Montlake interchange including a portion of the Montlake Market site and the areas adjacent to the eastbound on-ramp from Montlake Boulevard to SR 520, used for employee parking and material storage.